shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-To remove view from private views use following method:
+To remove a view from private views use the following method:

 <Tabs
   groupId="android"